-The Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden is back for 2019!
+The Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden has been announced for 2020!

 Lessons are available for classes of children from Early Years (minimum 4 years of age) to Year 7 and will be held on Tuesdays, Wednesdays and Thursdays.

 The Kitchen Garden Learning Program is aligned to relevant curriculum (Early Years Learning Framework and Australian Curriculum).
 The program will be a hands-on, inquiry-based and sensory experience for all involved!

 Lessons are led by a qualified Kitchen Garden Educator with the support of program volunteers.

 The Kitchen Garden also showcases the benefits of growing fresh, healthy produce to the whole community, instilling healthy habits from a young age.

 The general public are welcome to visit the Little Sprouts Kitchen Garden when sessions are not being held.